youngeun0314/hcail.github.io/_news/announcement_1.md

 inline: true
 ---

-Hyunggu Jung was a Research Intern at Microsoft Research.
+Hyunggu Jung was a research intern at Microsoft Research.